VeOb00/Ng-Events/README.md

-# NgFundamentals
+# Ng-Events - NgFundamentals

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.

+Pluralsight's Angular Fundamentals Tutorial by Joe Eames and Jim Cooper used as inspiration.
+Contrary to their recommendation to follow along with the same cli version 7.1.2, this project is created in the then newest Angular version and up-to-date npm-packages.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run server` and `npm run start`.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding